 USDA Hardiness Zones: 7 to 10

-Examples of evening rain lily varieties: Fedora (emits larger blooms)
+Examples of evening rain lily: Fedora (emits larger blooms)

 Care: Low-maintenance, but like a lot of night-blooming plants, it needs a moderate amount of water.
 Plant 6 inches apart to allow room for growth.

 Fragrance: Lilac-like scent

 Cost: Bulbs can run you about $4 each.